NikhilBagwe/Learn-CSharp-Dotnet/webAPI/06 - DB first approach.md

 ```

 4. Above command generates DbContext and Models in "Data" folder.
 It generates models for all tables present in that DB.
+5. Then we have to generate the API controller for the Models (Entity class).
+6. The normal controller code which we can generate in Visual Studio IDE has certain downsides - We should not use our Entity class to fetch the data in our api endpoints.
+The Entity class must only interact with DB.